-Navigating sensory issues, social stress and anxiety for children with autism can be a challenge at any time.
-However, I was recently asked by a parent for some tips or suggestions to help her child with autism get through/handle a dinner event with extended family as this coming weekend is Canadian Thanksgiving (I know… not until November in the US).
+Navigating sensory issues, social stress and anxiety for children on the Autism spectrum can be a challenge at any time.
+However, I was recently asked by a parent for some tips or suggestions to help her Autistic child get through/handle a dinner event with extended family as this coming weekend is Canadian Thanksgiving (I know… not until November in the US).

-Sitting down to the table at the large family dinner that often goes along with an event like Thanksgiving or Christmas can present a number of challenges for a child with autism.
+Sitting down to the table at the large family dinner that often goes along with an event like Thanksgiving or Christmas can present a number of challenges for an Autistic child.
 This list is by no means exhaustive, but here are a few ideas that have worked for us.
 Most of them are centred around giving H a sense of control, a sense of ownership and belonging, and a vested interest in the event.
 Please feel free to comment and to add other suggestions as well:

 • Give the child a quiet place to allow him/her to withdraw if needed: When H was younger… he drifted back and forth to the table when we had company… as the social aspects were overwhelming.
 We had Lego on the coffee table – so he could build and still be close by, but not in the thick of things.
 He could listen to the conversation and self-monitor/regulate his own level of involvement.

 • Create a solo area to have some space away when visiting others: When we were at my parent’s house, we created a quiet area for H to withdraw and have time alone with books and favourite activities so that he could calm if needed and not feel that he had misbehaved.

 • Involve the child in the preparations: I ask H to help set the table and we make it very fancy (still do this…) so he has a vested interest in what is going on at the table.
 During the day we collect colourful leaves and either make some kind of centerpiece or place a few on the table for a fall theme.
 This way H is proud to show off the table.
 If your child is an artist you might have him create place cards and help you decide who should sit where at the table.